BYOD: Threats to My Network Through Mobile Devices

-1. Not having a good BYOD policy in place.
 Having a poor or nonexistence BYOD policy for your organization is maybe the biggest threat.
 So let’s start there.

 It’s vital in today’s mobile age to create strong guidelines around BYOD and implement a corporate policy that everyone must adhere to.
 You must have mobility policies in place so that employees understand the dangers to IT security and can adhere to best practices.
 Make sure your policy is clear, and has easy to act on signals to warn when someone isn’t taking BYOD threats seriously.

 It can be difficult to develop policies, implement them and then train employees—but it is the only way to make sure your increasingly mobile workforce isn’t posing more risks to your organization.

 The age of mobile has proven that today’s standard mechanisms of user names, IDs and passwords is a bit outdated.
 Your organization should be using a centralized way to control and manage your application access and all workers’ user identities to avoid breaches to your network.

 The convergence of mobile, social and cloud threaten traditional IT security and strain outdated password mechanisms.
 It’s important to upgrade to a new way of limiting access to applications and then build and enforce stronger enforce policies built around them.
 It is the only way to know for sure that your users are who they claim.
 And it can avoid the dangers of a disastrous breach.

 3. Not Monitoring Apps

 Who new the next Angry Birds could potentially be the next big threat to enterprise IT?
 While app markets that are authorized (like Apple and Google) are generally safe, it is not hard for someone to obtain unauthorized apps from scanning a QR code and then unleashing hidden malware into your network.